Top tips to get your fall fix

 Forget the summer getaway, Vanessa from Kent and Sussex Cottages is all about the autumn break this year.
 Head to the picturesque village of Waltham for a stay at the Old Schoolroom and hit the woods for leaf-crunching walks with your four-legged friend and a spot of chestnut foraging in Denge Woods – who said harvest was over?
 Check in and check out

 Not facing the great outdoors any time soon?
 Head Chef Andre Woodward has dished up some insight on how to bring autumn into the kitchen.
 Packed with flavour and perfect with a little nduja sausage, Andre recommends guinea fowl for an autumn dish, but if you don’t fancy cooking it up yourself, his masterpiece is a firm favourite at the Boat House Bistro at Bewl Water.
 A feast for the season

 Cobbled streets, vibrant gardens and sunsets over the cathedral – trust us, you’ll get a lot of likes on those Instagram posts!
-Luckily, the ABode is in complete agreement about Canterbury’s cold weather charms, so they’re offering a chance to escape for dinner and a stay at their chic city centre location for just £129.
+Luckily, the ABode is in complete agreement about Canterbury’s cold weather charms, so they’re recommending an escape with dinner and a stay at their chic city centre.
 We can’t think of many places we’d rather be to sip on those pumpkin spiced lattes!
 Head to Canterbury

 We can always trust our friends on the coast to recommend a breath of sea air, whatever the weather!
 For those brisk coastal walks, explore the Viking Coastal Trail and follow chalk cliffs and quiet lanes along the coastline, before stopping off for hot chocolate in one of the pretty towns of Broadstairs, Margate and Ramsgate.
 Coastal explorers